CloudCannon/bookshop/readme.md

 ## Jekyll Configuration and Usage
 _Note: In the future this section of the documentation will live in a separate location._

 Jekyll ingests bookshop via the [jekyll-bookshop](plugins/jekyll-bookshop) plugin.
+CloudCannon's editor is configured via the [bookshop-array-structures](plugins/bookshop-array-structures) plugin.
 >#### `Gemfile`
 >```ruby
 >group :jekyll_plugins do
 >  gem "jekyll-bookshop", ">= 2.0.0.pre.alpha"
+>  gem "bookshop-array-structures", ">= 2.0.0.pre.alpha"
 >end
 >```